Shu-AFK/Phosphor/README.md

 ### Usage
 - **Load** an image (PNG/JPEG); the chosen file is shown in the header.
-- Adjust filter, quantization, and dithering settings; changes automatically trigger a reprocess.
+- Adjust gamma, color filtering, glow, quantization, and dithering settings; changes automatically trigger a reprocess.
 - Zoom using the UI buttons or hold Ctrl and tap `=` while hovering the preview.
 - **Save** writes the processed buffer back to disk.